Bellman equation

 The Bellman equation was first applied to engineering control theory and to other topics in applied mathematics, and subsequently became an important tool in economic theory; though the basic concepts of dynamic programming are prefigured in John von Neumann and Oskar Morgenstern's Theory of Games and Economic Behavior and Abraham Wald's sequential analysis.
-The term 'Bellman equation' usually refers to the dynamic programming equation associated with discrete-time optimization problems.
-In continuous-time optimization problems, the analogous equation is a partial differential equation that is called the Hamilton–Jacobi–Bellman equation.
+The term "Bellman equation" usually refers to the dynamic programming equation (DPE) associated with discrete-time optimization problems.
+In continuous-time optimization problems, the analogous equation is a partial differential equation called the Hamilton–Jacobi–Bellman equation.

 In discrete time any multi-stage optimization problem can be solved by analyzing the appropriate Bellman equation.
 The appropriate Bellman equation can be found by introducing new state variables (state augmentation).
-However, the resulting augmented-state multi-stage optimization problem has a higher dimensional state space than the original multi-stage optimization problem - an issue that can potentially render the augmented problem intractable due to the “curse of dimensionality”.
+However, the resulting augmented-state multi-stage optimization problem has a higher dimensional state space than the original multi-stage optimization problem - an issue that can potentially render the augmented problem intractable due to the "curse of dimensionality".
 Alternatively, it has been shown that if the cost function of the multi-stage optimization problem satisfies a "backward separable" structure, then the appropriate Bellman equation can be found without state augmentation.

 Analytical concepts in dynamic programming

-To understand the Bellman equation, several underlying concepts must be understood.
+To understand the Bellman equation, several underlying concepts must be introduced.
 First, any optimization problem has some objective: minimizing travel time, minimizing cost, maximizing profits, maximizing utility, etc. The mathematical function that describes this objective is called the objective function.

 Dynamic programming breaks a multi-period planning problem into simpler steps at different points in time.
 Therefore, it requires keeping track of how the decision situation is evolving over time.
 The information about the current situation that is needed to make a correct decision is called the "state".
 For example, to decide how much to consume and spend at each point in time, people would need to know (among other things) their initial wealth.
 Therefore, wealth $(W)$ would be one of their state variables, but there would probably be others.

 The variables chosen at any given point in time are often called the control variables.
 For instance, given their current wealth, people might decide how much to consume now.
 Choosing the control variables now may be equivalent to choosing the next state; more generally, the next state is affected by other factors in addition to the current control.
 For example, in the simplest case, today's wealth (the state) and consumption (the control) might exactly determine tomorrow's wealth (the new state), though typically other factors will affect tomorrow's wealth too.

 The dynamic programming approach describes the optimal plan by finding a rule that tells what the controls should be, given any possible value of the state.
 For example, if consumption (c) depends only on wealth (W), we would seek a rule $c(W)$ that gives consumption as a function of wealth.
-Such a rule, determining the controls as a function of the states, is called a policy function (See Bellman, 1957, Ch.
-III.2).
+Such a rule, determining the controls as a function of the states, is called a policy function.